Chaka of Bulgaria

+Reign

 Chaka had led his supporters into Bulgaria, intimidated the regency for Ivan II into fleeing the capital, and imposed himself as ruler in Tărnovo in 1299.
 It is not completely certain whether he reigned as Emperor of Bulgaria or simply acted as the overlord of his brother-in-law Theodore Svetoslav.
 He is accepted as a ruler of Bulgaria by Bulgarian historiography.

 Chaka did not long enjoy his new position of power, as the armies of Toqta followed him into Bulgaria and besieged Tărnovo.
 Theodore Svetoslav, who had been instrumental in Chaka's seizure of power, organized a plot in which Chaka was deposed and strangled in prison in 1300.
 His head was sent to Toqta, which in turn secured Theodore Svetoslav's position as the new emperor of Bulgaria.
-It seems that Theodore Svetoslav's cooperation contributed to the withdrawal of Mongol interference in Bulgaria.
+Theodore Svetoslav's cooperation contributed to the withdrawal of Mongol interference in Bulgaria.